floriank/blog/content/post/using-phoenix-with-docker-part-2-implementation.md

 4. if that was successful, redirect to the `show` action for the new image
 5. (alt) if not, redirect to the `index` with a message

-I will skip the validation on the file - there could be some useful stuff there, like validating the filesize and the actual mime type.
-Also, the validations would fit more naturally into the `Image` module.
+I will skip the validation on the file - one could do this by validating the `size` field of the changeset before inserting.

 We'll skip this here and assume that the file given is something we want.

-Phoenix will give us the file as a `Plug.Upload` in our `params` to the newly created `upload` function in `PageController`:
+Phoenix will give us the file as a `Plug.Upload` struct in our `params` to the newly created `upload` function in `PageController`:

 ```elixir
 # web/controllers/page_controller.ex